mareyna356/javascript-mock-bank-frontend/README.md

 ![image](https://github.com/mareyna356/javascript-mock-bank-frontend/assets/116867368/16a0398d-c86b-4e4b-923c-69de9117031a)

-To add a new account holder, click on the "**NUEVO CUENTAHABIENTE**" ("new account holder") button on the top-right of the table.
+To add a new account holder, click on the "**NUEVO CUENTAHABIENTE**" ("new account holder") button on the top-right corner of the table.
 Fill out the fields and then click on "**AGREGAR**" ("add").
 The id has to be a number greater than 0 and unique.
 The name can be alphanumeric.
 The age has to be a 0 or greater number.

 ![image](https://github.com/mareyna356/javascript-mock-bank-frontend/assets/116867368/60ee0c0f-7661-4870-b988-782e2acb2131)

 If the account holder is created succefully, you'll get a confirmation message.
-If something went wrong with its creation, you'll get an error message stating the reason (id has to be unique, age can't be negative, etc.).
+If something went wrong with its creation, you'll get an error message stating the reason (for example: the id has to be unique, age can't be negative, etc.).

 ![image](https://github.com/mareyna356/javascript-mock-bank-frontend/assets/116867368/14b98a81-85ea-4e92-baa6-06f95865740b)
 Message: "new guy was added successfully"